mtlynch/mtlynch.io/content/notes/ma-residents-can-sue-over-email/index.md

 date: 2024-10-20T12:13:02-04:00
 ---

 Last week, I saw an interesting article on the /r/legaladvice subreddit.
-An ecommerce business owner was complaining that a customer was suing because the merchant had been sending the customer promotional emails for years that the customer never agreed to.
-The author deleted the post a few days later, but I found [a copy of the text](original.txt)
+An e-commerce business owner was complaining that a customer was suing because the merchant had been sending the customer promotional emails for years that the customer never agreed to.
+The author deleted the post a few days later, but I found [a copy of the text](original.txt).

 The merchant was indignant and felt like it was a shakedown, but I was 100% on the customer's side.
-The merchant is in the wrong for spamming their customers with promotional emails they never requested, and so the merchant should suffer financial reprocussions.
+The merchant is in the wrong for spamming their customers with promotional emails they never requested, and so the merchant should suffer financial repercussions.

 ## Promotional emails privatize profits and socialize costs